 Just because you are legally entitled to a reasonable accommodation does not mean you will necessarily get the accommodation that you want.
 However, your employer is legally required to engage in a discussion with you about why you need a reasonable accommodation.
 An employer may offer another accommodation as an alternative to the one you initially suggested.
 As long as your accommodation allows you to perform your job without undue hardship on you or the business, your employer must accommodate you.

 Of course, if you choose to disclose your disability to your employer, you may face illegal workplace disability discrimination.
 However, not disclosing your disability is also a risk.
 If you do not ask for a necessary reasonable accommodation, you likely won’t be performing your best at work.
 Fortunately, it’s illegal to discriminate in all aspects of employment, including but not limited to, layoffs, promotions, pay, job assignments, hiring, and firing.
 If you have faced discrimination after disclosing your disability to your employer, you should contact an experienced employment attorney.

 Seek Legal Assistance

 If you have experienced disability discrimination in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 You don’t pay unless we win.